 Immigration through employment

-An immigrant is a foreign national who has been authorized to live and work permanently in the United States.
-If you want to become an immigrant based on the fact that you have a permanent employment opportunity in the United States, or if you are an employer that wants to sponsor someone for lawful permanent residency based on permanent employment in the United States, you must go through a multi-step process.
+If you want a Green Card based on a job in the United States, or if you are an employer who wants to sponsor someone for lawful permanent residency, you must go through a multi-step process.

 - First, foreign nationals and employers must determine if the foreign national is eligible for lawful permanent residency under one of USCIS' paths to lawful permanent residency.